mylonjones/mylonjones/README.md

 - 🔭 I’m a Softwere Engineer (Specialized in Web Development)
 - 🕹️ I like to make things more interactive
-- :round_pushpin: Based in Lancaster, CA
+- :round_pushpin: Based in Maryville, TN

 Languages & Tools